projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

-If an external interrupt from an assigned device destined to vCPU0 happens at this time, we do not want this interrupt to be incorrectly consumed by vCPU1 currently running on pCPU0.
+If an external interrupt from an assigned device destined to vCPU0 happens at this time, we do not want this interrupt to be incorrectly consumed by vCPU1 running on pCPU0.
 This would happen if we allocate the same Activation Notification Vector (ANV) to all vCPUs.

 To circumvent this issue, ACRN allocates unique ANVs for each vCPU that